gigifokchiman/churn-model-interview-gigi/readme.md

     - The compute source can be ECS or other container based solution to run the dockers.
     - If ECS is used, the trigger initiates a new task from the latest task definition under a train service pre-configured int the ECS.
-- Notification can be added as well.
+- Notification can be added as well, e.g. SNS, for alerts.

 ### Inferencing